Barbara Franklin Enterprises

 A Matter Of Simple Justice tells the story about how Barbara Franklin was recruited by the Nixon Administration to hire an unprecedented number of women into the upper levels of the federal government.

-Book cover for A Matter of Simple Justice
+A Matter Of Simple Justice book preview

 On Capitalism